Victoria-20/Data-Analysis_I4G-DataCamp/README.md

 Thanks to I4G and DataCamp for the 6 months scholarship awarded to me.
 The scholarship started in Feb 2022 and ends on 1st October 2022.

-### Projects/Case Studies:
+### Projects / Case Studies:
-These are the completed projects.
+I have completed the below projects.

 1. [Analyzing TV Data](/Analyzing_TV_Data/notebook.ipynb)
 2. [Exploring the Bitcoin Cryptocurrency](/Exploring_Bitcoin_Cryptocurrency_Market/notebook.ipynb)